google/skywater-pdk/docs/rules/device-details/nfet_01v8_lvt/index.rst

 |symbol-nfet_01v8_lvt|

 The cross-section of the low-VT NMOS FET is shown below.
-The cross-section is identical to the std NMOS FET except for the V\ :sub:`T` adjust implants (to achieve the lower V\ :sub:`T`)
+The cross-section is identical to the std NMOS FET except for the :math:`V_T` adjust implants (to achieve the lower :math:`V_T`)

 |cross-section-nfet_01v8_lvt|